Down-step statistics in generalized Dyck paths: Introduction

 \begin{definition}[Number of down-steps] Let $n\geq 1$ and $0\leq r\leq n$ be two non-negative integers.
 Let $s_{n, t, r}^{(k)}$ be the total number of all down-steps between the $r$-th and the $(r+1)$-th up-steps in all $k_{t}$-Dyck paths of length $(k+1)n$.
 For $r = 0$ this quantity enumerates all down-steps before the first up-step, and for $r = n$ all down-steps after the last up-step. \end{definition} Whenever $k$ is clear from the given context, we write $s_{n, t, r}$ instead of $s_{n, t,r}^{(k)}$, to improve readability.
 Figure~\ref{fig:3-dyck-size-2} illustrates all $3_{1}$-Dyck paths with $n=2$ up-steps.
 By counting the down-steps of the paths in the figure we can see that $s_{2,1,0}^{(3)} = 4$, $s_{2,1,1}^{(3)} = 16$, and $s_{2,1,2}^{(3)} = 34$.

 The motivation for studying down-steps in $k_t$-Dyck paths comes from trying to better understand and enumerate generalized Kreweras walks.
 Walks in the quarter plane have been and remain an active area of research, with many unresolved questions.
-Kreweras walks \cite{Kreweras:1965:OGwalks} were perhaps the catalyst to research in this direction.
-These are walks in the positive quarter plane, $\mathbb{Z}_{\geq 0}\times\mathbb{Z}_{\geq 0}$, that consist of steps $\{(1, 1), (-1, 0), (0, -1)\}$, and start and end at $(0,0)$.
+Kreweras walks \cite{Kreweras:1965:OGwalks} are walks in the quarter plane, $\mathbb{Z}_{\geq 0}\times\mathbb{Z}_{\geq 0}$, that consist of steps $\{(1, 1), (-1, 0), (0, -1)\}$, and start and end at $(0,0)$.

 We consider a generalized Kreweras model with step set $\{(a, b), (-1, 0), (0, -1)\}$, $a, b \in \mathbb{N}$.
-These \emph{$(a,b)$--Kreweras} walks can be decomposed into pairs consisting of an $a$-Dyck path and a $b$-Dyck path using an observation in \cite[Proposition 21]{Bostan-BousquetMelou-Melczer:2018:quarter-plane}.
-Given an arbitrary $(a,b)$--Kreweras walk, we sequentially consider the non-zero $x$-coordinates of steps in the walk, which will be either $a$ or $-1$, and thus form a sequence which represents an $a$-Dyck path.
+These \emph{$(a,b)$-Kreweras} walks can be decomposed into pairs consisting of an $a$-Dyck path and a $b$-Dyck path using an observation in \cite[Proposition 21]{Bostan-BousquetMelou-Melczer:2018:quarter-plane}.
+Given an arbitrary $(a,b)$-Kreweras walk, we sequentially consider the non-zero $x$-coordinates of steps in the walk, which will be either $a$ or $-1$, and thus form a sequence which represents an $a$-Dyck path.
 Similarly, non-zero $y$-coordinates are either $b$ or $-1$ and thus form a $b$-Dyck path.

-However, because not all the conditions of \cite[Proposition 21]{Bostan-BousquetMelou-Melczer:2018:quarter-plane} are met, this decomposition is not unique -- two different walks can result in the same pair of $a$-Dyck and $b$-Dyck path.
+However, because not all the conditions of \cite[Proposition 21]{Bostan-BousquetMelou-Melczer:2018:quarter-plane} are met, this decomposition is not unique --- two different walks can result in the same pair of $a$-Dyck and $b$-Dyck path.
 For example, consider the decomposition in Figure~\ref{fig:diff-walk-same-dec}.

 This is because there is no way of encoding the relative positions of $(-1, 0)$ and $(0, -1)$ steps between pairs of $(a, b)$ steps, but in the $a$-Dyck and $b$-Dyck path the corresponding steps are down-steps.
 Since $(a, b)$ steps result in an up-step in both generalized Dyck paths, the number of down-steps between pairs of up-steps in each path allows us to enumerate the number of combinations of $(-1, 0)$ and $(0, -1)$ steps that give the same $a$-Dyck and $b$-Dyck path, thus providing a basis for the enumeration of generalized Kreweras walks.
 We hope that a better understanding of the down-step statistics in $k_{t}$-Dyck paths will assist in the enumeration of this family of generalized Kreweras walks in the quarter plane.